 Revenues, net.
-Revenues for our HealthStream Learning & Talent Management business segment primarily consist of the following products and services: provision of services through our Internet-based HLC, authoring tools, a variety of courseware subscriptions, competency and performance appraisal tools, implementation and consulting services, content development, online sales training courses (RepDirectTM), HospitalDirect[®], SimVentures, and a variety of other educational activities to serve professionals that work within healthcare organizations.
-HealthStream Learning & Talent Management revenues also include products from the recent acquisitions of DCI and Sy.Med.
-Revenues for our HealthStream Research business segment consist of quality and satisfaction surveys, data analyses of survey results, and other research-based measurement tools focused on patients, employees, physicians, and other members of the community.
+Revenues for our HealthStream Workforce Development Solutions business segment primarily consist of the following products and services: provision of services through our SaaS-based platform, authoring tools, a variety of courseware subscriptions, competency and performance appraisal tools, implementation and consulting services, content development, online sales training courses (RepDirectTM), HospitalDirect®, SimVentures, and a variety of other educational activities to serve professionals that work within healthcare organizations.
+HealthStream Workforce Development Solutions revenues also include products from the recent acquisitions of DCI and Sy.Med.
+Revenues for our HealthStream Research/Patient Experience Solutions business segment consist of quality and satisfaction surveys, data analyses of survey results, coaching/consulting services, and other research-based measurement tools focused on patients, employees, physicians, and other members of the community.